mzahana/indoor-nav-at-risclab/demo1.md

 * Open MATLAB and navigate to that folder.
 * run the `setup.m` file.

-If all goes well, you should get the message `Setup is done`
+If all goes well, you should get the message `Setup is done`.
+Now, you are ready to procceed with the experiemetn which is implemented in the `Demo1.m` MATLAB file.
 * check the `Demo1.m` file to get familiar with *MatMav* and *ImgStream* classes.
-Now, you are ready to procceed with the experiemetn which is implemented in the `Demo1.m` MATLAB file.

 **Good Luck!**